GPT-5.5 vs Claude Sonnet 4.6: Best $5-tier model

 Context window

 This is where the original framing fell apart, and it's worth being straight about.
 Earlier write-ups, including our own first pass, put GPT-5.5 at a 400K context window, which would have handed Sonnet 4.6 a 600K head start.
-OpenAI's own documentation says otherwise: GPT-5.5 runs roughly a 1.05M-token context with up to 128K output (OpenAI GPT-5.5 model docs).
-Sonnet 4.6 sits at 1M (Anthropic Sonnet 4.6), originally described as beta, though later Anthropic announcements suggest 1M moved to general availability at standard pricing, so the "beta" label may be out of date.
+OpenAI's own documentation says otherwise: GPT-5.5 runs roughly a 1.05M-token context with up to 128K output (OpenAI GPT-5.5 model docs (opens in a new tab)).
+Sonnet 4.6 sits at 1M (Anthropic Sonnet 4.6 (opens in a new tab)), originally described as beta, though later Anthropic announcements suggest 1M moved to general availability at standard pricing, so the "beta" label may be out of date.

 The practical takeaway: for codebase analysis, legal document review, and other long-context jobs, the two are effectively level.
 Neither one forces the kind of document-chunking that the older 400K figure implied for GPT-5.5.